At this moment I am calm. Concentrated. Breathing.

 I can hang on tightly, and let go lightly.

 I can be in the middle of chaos and be totally at peace.

 To me, this is what it is to be free.
 This is the dance.

 Even as I watched my mother's body decay.
 Even as I dug the grave for my childhood pup.
 Even as I anticipate my Uncle's funeral service this Saturday - I've leaned into the wonder and the horror of it all as if there were no other way to live.
 And all the while there has been an increasing sense of knowing that I am the dancer, I am the one who ubiquitously watches the dance, and I am the dance.
 I feel fully alive in that.
 I remember.

 Living with so much loss all at once has totally changed the meaning of the idiom, "Dancing on his grave" for me.
-It's [a] movement.
+Dancing is [a] movement.
 It's [a] rebellion.
 It's a radical act of love.
 It's the freedom I've nearly died for, and will continue to live for.

 Of course, I am human, and I forget pretty regularly that all parts of life are worth showing up to.
 And when I forget my day in court, that is, when I neglect what is trying to get my attention, when I fail to take leadership of my life, I risk getting caught again.

 I can get caught in my grief and identify as a motherless child - a victim of life's circumstances.